NichlasEk/NecFjarr/readme.txt

 The Power on and Power off commands are hardcoded raw hex i found on the internet.
 I have not been avle to create a function with changable payload to try other commands with the same format.
 The app is coded in C# with Avalonia UI.

+If you would like to try this for android, i guess you could try my emu.sh if you have an emulator installed and or just my release.sh for compiling and compressing then running a release.
+Happy remoting!

 inputväxling